AndroidPatch/APatchDocs/docs/install.md

 After done, you can flash this `.zip` file via third-party Recovery's Flash function.
 APatch will be automatically installed just like Magisk.

 ::: tip
-Same as Flash, `adb sideload` function used by Recovery provided by third-party AOSP-Like ROMs is also supported.
+Same as Flash, `adb sideload` function used by Recovery provided by third-party AOSP-like ROMs is also supported.
 :::

 ::: warning
-Directly Flashing is NOT supported customizing Superkey!
-Instead, Superkey will be set as a combination with random numbers and letters.
+Directly flashing is **NOT** supported customizing SuperKey!
+Instead, SuperKey will be set as a combination with random numbers and letters.
-If you need customize Superkey, please go to APatch manager after booting and repatch to reset Superkey.
+If you need customize SuperKey, please go to APatch manager after booting and repatch to reset SuperKey.
 :::

 ## Uninstall

-### Automatically Uninstall
+### Automatically uninstall

 ::: warning
-Automatically Uninstall is firstly introduced at version `10888` and earlier version of APatch do NOT support this method.
+Automatically uninstall is firstly introduced at version `10888` and earlier version of APatch do **NOT** support this method.
 :::

-Change the suffix name of APatch manager file(.apk) to `.zip` and add modify file name to anything with `uninstall`.
+Change the suffix name of APatch manager file (.apk) to `.zip` and add modify file name to anything with `uninstall`.
 For example:

 ```
 [username@localhost Demo] $ ls